kehantan/labbook/docs/protein/expression.rst

 #.
 Aliquote 2 x 10 mL from 1 L LB broth into seperate 15 mL centrifuge tube.
 #.
 Aliquote 5 mL of broth into a 15 mL centrifuge tube.

-    To be used as blank for later experiments.
+    To be used as blank later.

 #.
 Pick a single *E. coli* colony from agar plate and mix with LB broth in the 15 mL centrifuge tube.
 #.
 Pick a single *E. coli* colony from agar plate and streak on new LB agar plate.